KentaKodashima/CSStudies/course2/data-structures/README.md

 - Find a parent from a child
 For any child node at index n, its parent is at index **(n - 1) / 2** (it has to be floored).

+### Priority queue
+Priority queue is a data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities.